rajanvijayan/ai-agent-for-website/readme.txt

 === AI Agent for Website ===
 Contributors: rajanvijayan
-Tags: ai, chatbot, chat, groq, llama, assistant Requires at least: 5.8
+Tags: ai, chatbot, chat, groq, llama, assistant, customer support, live chat Requires at least: 5.8
-Tested up to: 6.4
+Tested up to: 6.7
 Requires PHP: 8.0
 Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Add an AI-powered chat agent to your WordPress website.
-Train it with your website content using the Knowledge Base feature.
+Train it with your content using the Knowledge Base feature for instant, intelligent responses.

 == Description ==

-AI Agent for Website adds a beautiful, intelligent chat widget to your WordPress site.
-Powered by Groq's fast Llama models, your visitors can ask questions and get instant answers based on your website content.

-**Features:**

-* 🤖 AI-powered chat widget with live preview
-* 📚 Knowledge Base - Train AI with your website content
-* 📁 File Upload - Import PDF, DOC, DOCX, TXT, CSV, MD, RTF files
-* ☁️ Google Drive Integration - Import documents directly
-* 📝 Confluence Integration - Import wiki pages
-* 🔍 Auto-detect pillar pages using AI
-* ⚡ Ultra-fast responses using Groq API
-* 🎨 Customizable appearance with Lucide icons
-* 💬 Conversation memory with user info collection
-* 📱 Mobile responsive
-* 🔧 Easy configuration with AI suggestions
-* 📞 Optional phone number collection

-**How It Works:**

-1. Get a free API key from Groq (console.groq.com)
-2. Add your website pages to the Knowledge Base
-3. Enable the chat widget
-4. Your visitors can now ask questions about your website!
+**AI Agent for Website** transforms your WordPress site with an intelligent, customizable chat widget.
+Powered by Groq's ultra-fast Llama models, visitors can ask questions and receive instant, accurate answers based on your website content.

+= Why Choose AI Agent for Website? =

+* **Lightning Fast** – Groq's inference API delivers responses in milliseconds
+* **Fully Trainable** – Teach the AI using your own content via Knowledge Base
+* **Privacy Focused** – Your data stays on your server; only conversations are processed
+* **No Coding Required** – Easy setup with intuitive admin interface

+= Key Features =

+**🤖 Intelligent Chat Widget**
+* Beautiful, modern design with live preview
+* Customizable colors, position, and animations
+* Mobile-responsive and accessible
+* Sound notifications for new messages

+**📚 Knowledge Base Management**
+* Train AI with your website pages and custom content
+* Auto-detect pillar pages using AI
+* Upload documents (PDF, DOC, DOCX, TXT, CSV, MD, RTF)
+* Import from Google Drive and Confluence

+**👥 Lead Management**
+* Capture visitor information before chat starts
+* Convert conversations into qualified leads
+* AI-powered lead validation and scoring
+* Export leads to CRM platforms

+**🔔 Notifications & Activity Logs**
+* Real-time admin notifications
+* Email alerts for new conversations and leads
+* Comprehensive activity logging
+* Export logs to Zapier or tag Mailchimp contacts

+**🔗 Powerful Integrations**
+* **Groq** – Ultra-fast Llama inference engine
+* **Google Drive** – Import documents via OAuth
+* **Confluence** – Import wiki pages and documentation
+* **Zapier** – Connect to 5000+ apps
+* **Mailchimp** – Automatic newsletter subscription

+= How It Works =

+1. **Get API Key** – Sign up for free at [console.groq.com](https://console.groq.com)
+2. **Configure Settings** – Customize the widget appearance and behavior
+3. **Build Knowledge Base** – Add your content so the AI can answer questions
+4. **Enable Widget** – Turn on the chat and engage your visitors

+= Use Cases =

+* **Customer Support** – Provide 24/7 instant answers to common questions
+* **Lead Generation** – Capture visitor details and qualify leads automatically
+* **Documentation** – Help users navigate your knowledge base
+* **Sales Assistant** – Answer product questions and guide purchasing decisions
+* **Internal Help Desk** – Support employees with company policies and procedures

+= Shortcode Support =

+Embed the chat widget anywhere using the shortcode:

+`[ai_agent_chat]`

+Optional attributes: `height="500px" width="100%"`

 == Installation ==

+= Automatic Installation =
+1. Go to Plugins → Add New in your WordPress dashboard
+2. Search for "AI Agent for Website"
+3. Click "Install Now" and then "Activate"

+= Manual Installation =
-1. Upload the plugin folder to `/wp-content/plugins/`
+1. Download the plugin ZIP file
+2. Go to Plugins → Add New → Upload Plugin
+3. Upload the ZIP file and click "Install Now"
-2. Activate the plugin through the 'Plugins' menu
+4. Activate the plugin

+= Initial Setup =
-3. Go to AI Agent > Settings to configure
+1. Navigate to AI Agent → Settings
-4. Enter your Groq API key
+2. Enter your Groq API key (free from [console.groq.com](https://console.groq.com))
-5. Add content to Knowledge Base
+3. Go to AI Agent → Knowledge Base and add your content
+4. Customize the widget appearance in Settings → Appearance
-6. Enable the widget
+5. Enable the chat widget and you're ready!

 == Frequently Asked Questions ==

 = Where do I get an API key? =

-Get your free API key from [console.groq.com](https://console.groq.com)
+Get your free API key from [console.groq.com](https://console.groq.com).
+Groq offers generous free tier limits for personal and development use.

 = How do I train the AI with my content? =

-Go to AI Agent > Knowledge Base and add your website URLs.
-The AI will use this content to answer questions.
+Navigate to AI Agent → Knowledge Base.
+You can:
+* Add website page URLs
+* Enter custom text content
+* Upload documents (PDF, DOC, etc.)
+* Import from Google Drive or Confluence

-= Can I customize the chat widget? =
+= Can I customize the chat widget appearance? =

 Yes!
-You can change the AI name, welcome message, position, and colors in the Settings page.
+Go to AI Agent → Settings → Appearance to customize:
+* AI name and avatar
+* Primary color scheme
+* Widget position (bottom-right or bottom-left)
+* Button size and animations
+* Sound notifications
+* "Powered by" branding text

+= How does lead capture work? =

+Enable "Require Name & Email" in Settings → User Information.
+Visitors must provide their details before starting a chat.
+You can also:
+* Add phone number field (optional or required)
+* Show consent checkboxes for AI, newsletter, and promotional content
+* View and manage leads in AI Agent → Leads

-= Is there a shortcode? =
+= Is the chat widget mobile-friendly? =

-Yes, use `[ai_agent_chat]` to embed the chat in any page or post.
+Absolutely!
+The widget is fully responsive and optimized for all screen sizes, including smartphones and tablets.

+= Can I use this with page builders? =

+Yes!
+The shortcode `[ai_agent_chat]` works with all major page builders including Elementor, Divi, Beaver Builder, and Gutenberg blocks.

+= How secure is my data? =

+Your Knowledge Base content stays on your WordPress server.
+Only conversation messages are sent to the Groq API for processing.
+All API communications use secure HTTPS encryption.

 == Screenshots ==

-1. Chat widget on frontend
+1. Chat widget on frontend - beautiful, modern design
-2. Admin settings page
+2. Admin settings page - easy configuration
-3. Knowledge base management
+3. Knowledge base management - train your AI
+4. Integrations tab - connect your favorite tools
+5. Leads management - track and convert visitors
+6. Conversations view - review chat history

 == Changelog ==